There are a number of types of waste lamps managed under the WEEE Ireland scheme such as:

 Some key safety concerns associated with waste lamps are as follows:

-- Waste lamps may contain a small amount of mercury vapour or metal dust.
+- Waste lamps may contain a small amount of mercury vapour.
 This could be hazardous to health, particularly in strong concentrations.
 There is a risk of contact with this potentially hazardous material in the event of breakage of lamps.

 - Sharp glass shards arising from the breakage of lamps could give rise to injury.
 Injuries could be made worse through contact with potentially harmful dust from within the lamp.

-To avoid contact with potentially harmful material such as broken glass, metal dust or mercury vapour, the following precautions are recommended.
+To avoid contact with potentially harmful material such as broken glass or mercury vapour, the following precautions are recommended.